victorskl/docker-nodejs-r/README.md

 # docker-nodejs-r

 Deploy NodeJS and R inside the same Docker container.
-NodeJS app will call the R scripts, and thereof communicating each other in local process stdout/stderr.
+NodeJS app will call the R script and, thereof communicating each other in local process stdout/stderr.
+Additionally, using TinyTeX(LaTeX), Pandoc and Rmarkdown to generate an analysis report PDF through R script.
+Oh Yeah!

 ### On local development:

 Consider you have installed R and NodeJS in prior.
 Go ahead, [download and install R](https://cran.ms.unimelb.edu.au) for your local development platform.
-And `brew install node`.
+And `brew install node` or [`nvm install node`](https://github.com/creationix/nvm).

 ```
 git clone https://github.com/victorskl/docker-nodejs-r.git